AkmalFounder/AWS-housyFe/README.md

-How to deploy housy-frontend :
+How to deploy housy-frontend : gass

 - Install node.js 10.x
 - Change url for housy-backend in src/config/api.js